Shiji

-Records of the Grand Historian, also known by its Chinese name Shiji, is a monumental history of China that is the first of China's 24 dynastic histories.
-The Records was written in the late 2nd century to early 1st century by the ancient Chinese historian Sima Qian, whose father Sima Tan had begun it several decades earlier.
+The Shiji (史記 (史记, Shǐjì, Historical Records)), also known as Records of the Grand Historian or The Grand Scribe's Records (太史公書 (太史公书, Tàishǐgōng shū)), is a Chinese historical text that is the first of the Twenty-Four Histories of imperial China.
+It was written during the late 2nd and early 1st centuries BC by the Han dynasty historian Sima Qian, building upon work begun by his father Sima Tan.
 The work covers a 2,500-year period from the age of the legendary Yellow Emperor to the reign of Emperor Wu of Han in the author's own time, and describes the world as it was known to the Chinese of the Western Han dynasty.

-The Records has been called a "foundational text in Chinese civilization".
-After Confucius and the First Emperor of Qin, "Sima Qian was one of the creators of Imperial China, not least because by providing definitive biographies, he virtually created the two earlier figures."
-The Records set the model for all subsequent dynastic histories of China.
-In contrast to Western historical works, the Records do not treat history as "a continuous, sweeping narrative", but rather break it up into smaller, overlapping units dealing with famous leaders, individuals, and major topics of significance.
+The Shiji has been called a "foundational text in Chinese civilization".
+Following Confucius and Qin Shi Huang, "Sima Qian was one of the creators of Imperial China; by providing definitive biographies, he effectively shaped the enduring images of these two earlier figures."
+The Shiji set the model for all subsequent dynastic histories of China.
+In contrast to Western historiographical conventions, the Shiji does not treat history as "a continuous, sweeping narrative", but rather breaks it up into smaller, overlapping units dealing with famous leaders, individuals, and major topics of significance.